Leonia-Tech/texted/README.md

     ```
 *Note: If you don't have mpv installed some functionalities may not work as intended.
 The programm should still be perfectly usable, though.*

-*Note: You must have ncurses development library in order to compile this software*
+*Note: You must have ncurses development library (ncurses-devel) in order to compile this software*

+*Note: You must have readline development library (readline-devel) in order to compile this software*

 ### Remove
 To remove the app keep the `Makefile` and run: